SorenWT/spontevo2020/README.md

 Randomly chosen remote pseudotrials (figures S8 and S9):
 To reproduce this analysis, use the settings structure settings_camcan_remotepseudo.mat, but use the function NA_tf_camcan_randpseudo.m instead of NA_tf_func.m to do time-frequency analysis.
 Calculate results and plot figures as normal.

-Spontaneous-evoked correlation of fractal slope and intercept (figure S11):
-Use the script NAPLE_plot.m to carry out the analysis and generate the figure.

 Time-domain spontaneous-evoked correlation in different frequency bands (figure S14):
 Use NA_erpfbands.m to generate the allmeas and results structures.
 The figure is the same template as figure 2 in the main text, so use NA_figures_script.m to generate this.